-On September 14, 2019, a new regulation will be introduced in Europe known as Strong Customer Authentication SCA, this regulation will apply to online payments within the European Economic Area EEA where both the cardholder’s bank and the business’s payment provider are in the EEA.
+On September 14, 2019, a new regulation was introduced in Europe known as Strong Customer Authentication SCA, this regulation applies to online payments within the European Economic Area EEA where both the cardholder’s bank and the business’s payment provider are in the EEA.
 SCA is part of the wider regulation kicking in named PSD2.

 If a merchant cannot authenticate or exempt a transaction that is in scope of PSD2, after September 14, 2019, there is a significant risk that issuers will decline the transaction.